AdobeDocs/experience-manager-core-components.en/help/using/uifrontend.md

 * `npm run dev` - full build with JS optimization disabled (tree shaking, etc) and source maps enabled and CSS optimization disabled.
 * `npm run prod` - full build with JS optimization enabled (tree shaking, etc), source maps disabled and CSS optimization enabled.
+* `npm run start` - Starts a static webpack development server for local development with minimal dependencies on AEM.

 ## Output {#output}

 ### General {#general}

+The ui.frontend module compiles the code under the `ui.frontend/src` folder and outputs the compiled CSS and JS, and any resources beneath a folder named `ui.frontend/dist`.

-* Site - `site.js` and `site.css` are created in a clientlib-site folder.
+* **Site** - `site.js`, `site.css` and a `resources/` folder for layout dependent images and fonts are created in a `dist/`clientlib-site folder.
-* Dependencies - `dependencies.js` and `dependencies.css` are created in a clientlib-dependencies folder.
+* **Dependencies** - `dependencies.js` and `dependencies.css` are created in a `dist/clientlib-dependencies` folder.

 ### JavaScript {#javascript}